phisko/kengine/kengine/config/README.md

 # kengine_config

 Expose global values that the user may adjust.
+To expose a component to the user, simply add the `config` metadata to its reflectible API.

 * [data](data/)
-	* [values](data/values.md): component that exposes values to adjust
+	* [configurable](data/configurable.md): marks an entity as containing configurable components.

 Sub-libaries:
 * [kengine_config_imgui](imgui/)